 Getting the chance to represent your school/town at the exhibition is a real buzz and an experience you will never forget.
+Plus, if you're lucky enough to win, you'll go on to represent the competition at the European Union Contest for Young Scientists.

 Although a love for science and technology lies at the heart of all the entries, we're sure everyone also has an eye on the prizes!
-There are over 140 prizes to be won, including the prestigious BT Young Scientist & Technologist of the Year Award and the chance to represent Ireland at the European Union Contest for Young Scientists.
+There are over 140 prizes to be won, including the prestigious BT Young Scientist & Technologist of the Year Award which comes with a cash prize of $\in 7,500 / £6,750$.

-It's a brilliant extra-curricular activity to put on your CV or application form for university.
-It shows a real passion for science and maths and an ability to think for yourself.
+It's a brilliant extra-curricular activity to put on your CV or university application.
+It shows a real passion for science, maths, an ability to think for yourself along with time management and communication skills.